HackaHealth-Geneva/ChiaraSelect2Speak/readme.md

 Read a summary post of the inspiration behind this project here: https://www.linkedin.com/feed/update/urn:li:activity:6668395321850134528/ <3

 # Functioning
-A video showing the functioning of the service is available here: https://youtu.be/mUp831sS0lo
+A video showing how this service works is available here: https://youtu.be/mUp831sS0lo

-The service works as follows:
+In short:
 - The user activates the service from the Accessibility Settings of the Android device
 - Once active, a "Start" button is shown on top of other apps
 - When the user presses the "Start" button, the service takes a screenshot of the whole screen